What is on-page SEO?

 What Is A Title Tag?

-The title tag is the coded title of a page on your website.
+A title tag is the title of the webpage.
 It’s the name of the page and supported by the URL.
-Your title tag is the biggest clue for what the page is about.
+Your title tag is the biggest clue for both humans and search engines on what the page is about.

 Search engine crawlers will consider your page title first when deciding what to expect from the page.

 Your title tag is one of the most important aspects of on-page SEO.
-A title tag, of course, relates to the title.
+Title tags can make or break organic search rankings.
 Title tags should always incorporate a keyword (more on that in a minute) and use the H1 tag when in text.
 A keyword is a word or phrase that people will primarily input to search for a specific topic, service, product, or business.